 If your vehicle’s transmission appears to be unresponsive, you could have worn clutches.
 The clutch consists of steel and friction plates.
 The plates do eventually wear down, so the proper pressure cannot be put on the planetary gears, which decide which gear you are in.
 If the transmission fluid level is correct, but the transmission is slipping, you most likely will need to restore the clutch kit.
 When the transmission slips, the engine revs up, but the vehicle does not move accordingly.

 If the transmission clunks or whines, you should have it looked at soon.
 The issue could be in the torque converter or planetary gears.
 Torque converters can be easily replaced, but if the damage is on the hard parts, it is time for a new transmission.

 This is something that occurs with manual transmissions, and it is usually an issue with the gears.
 That can include grinding when you put the vehicle into gear.
 In most cases, the manual transmission clutch will require replacing.

 If you suspect something is burning, you need to get your vehicle checked out immediately.
 A burning smell could come from anything including wire insulation burning on the manifold, oil leaking on the exhaust manifold or from the transmission running hot.
-If it is running hot, the fluid level could be low, or you may be using the wrong type of transmission fluid.
-Have your transmission checked by professionals immediately before it causes more damage to your car.
+If it is running hot, the fluid level could below, or you may be using the wrong type of transmission fluid.
+Has your transmission checked by professionals immediately before it causes more damage to your car?